TEN-framework/ten_framework/docs/ten_framework/ten_manager/check_graph.md

 The `app` field in each node must met the following rules.

-- The `app` field must be equal to the `_ten::uri` of the TEN app.
+- The `app` field must be equal to the `_ten::uri` of the corresponding TEN app.
-- Either all nodes should have 'app' declared, or none should.
+- Either all nodes should have `app` declared, or none should.
 - The `app` field can not be `localhost`.
 - The `app` field can not be an empty string.